 An overlapping network is a virtual network that is built on top of another network.
 The nodes in the overlapping network are connected via virtual or logical connections.
 Each connection corresponds to a path, perhaps through many physical connections, in the core network.
 The topology of the overlapping network may (and often differs) from that of the basic one.
 For example, many peer-to-peer networks are overlapping networks.
 They are organized as nodes of a virtual link system running on the Internet.
 [27]

-Overlapping networks have existed since the invention of networks, when computer systems were connected by telephone lines using modems, before any data network existed.
+networks, when computer systems were connected by telephone lines using modems,

 No comments: